athoune/Presentations/03_fastcgi/index.md

 You can use different pools of connection with php-fpm.
 One pool per port.
 The webserver dispatch with url pattern to the right port.

-Each pool got its own configuration and user.
+Each pool has its own configuration and user.

 !SLIDE

 # Scaling up and down #

-You can use lots of workers and lots of server for a huge website.
+You can use lots of workers and lots of servers for a huge website.

 You can use 2 workers in a small virtualized slice or a plugserver.